howieliang/CHI-Meets-IoT-EWSN-21/HCSIoT/2021/README.md

 **[Rong-Hao Liang](https://howieliang.github.io/)** is an Assistant Professor in  Industrial Design Department and Electrical Engineering Department, Eindhoven University of Technology.
 He is also the co-founder of GaussToys Inc. He is interested in technical HCI research, focusing on sensing systems and rapid prototyping tools for applications in ubiquitous computing and human-computer interaction.

 ## Contact Us
-If you have questions or need further information, please contact us via [email](mailto:r.liang@tue.nl) with a subject "CHIIoT 1: (your question)".
+If you have questions or need further information, please contact us via [email](mailto:r.liang@tue.nl) with a subject "HCSIoT '21: (your question)".

 ## Acknowledgments
 This workshop is supported by the 4TU.NIRICT community funding and TU Eindhoven.